 - You watched a couple of YouTube videos and learned water heater installs really aren’t terribly difficult.
 (They aren’t—if you know what you’re doing.)

 - So, you’re thinking seriously about maybe just doing it yourself.

 - But you’re still a tiny bit nervous about the whole idea, so you got Google involved.

 - And now you’re trying to decide if you’re heading to the home improvement store.
 Or not.

 Here’s the truth: If you have some intermediate-level home improvement skills, you can (probably) pull off a water heater install.
 But there are some common, potentially dangerous problems do-it-yourselfers seem to have.
-As Fairfax’s most trusted plumbers, we’d like to help you avoid some common water heater installation mistakes.
+As Stafford’s most trusted plumbers, we’d like to help you avoid some common water heater installation mistakes.